-The Table widget and annotation tools can combine to create a powerful platform for teacher feedback and student self-assessment.
+The Table widget and inline feedback tools can combine to create a powerful platform for teacher comments and student self-assessment.

-There are three key elements to building and utilising a rubric in Stile to achieve an effective evaluation:
+There are three key elements to building and utilizing a rubric in Stile to achieve an effective evaluation:

 - Use the Table question widget to clearly define the scale of comprehension and completion;